Project-Road-Sign-Detection/Tensorflow-Street-Sign-Recognition/README.md

 <img width="1555" alt="bildschirmfoto 2018-11-19 um 12 38 58" src="https://user-images.githubusercontent.com/34514578/48686791-e15a2c00-ebf8-11e8-877b-895ef13dcaf5.png">

+### Database

+With this a fairly large database was generated including 50.000 labels on approximatly 35.000 images.
+As the objects, that were to be labeled, changed later on, the amount of labels will keep growing rapidly.
+This will hapen though on the existing image database of 35.000 samples.

 # 2. Neural Networks

 For this, two neural networks were taken into account.
 "Faster_R-CNN_Inception_V2_COCO" and "SSD_Mobilenet_COCO" both neural networks are pretrained on the COCO dataset that includes thousands of pictures with labels from everyday situations, such as humans, cars, trees, airplanes, etc. (http://cocodataset.org/#home)[6].
 Yet both differ strongly.